cordrann/InventorySystem/README.md

 # InventorySystem
-The source code for this project is located in the src folder.
-The html files provide documentation on what the functions in the program do.
+This project is an inventory-tracking system that displays information in a GUI built with JavaFX.